hapershtein/L19/README.md

 ### Pipeline Mode

-Pipeline mode allows you to execute multiple searches in sequence using a JSON configuration file.
+Pipeline mode allows you to execute multiple searches in sequence using a JSON configuration file, and optionally analyze GitHub repositories found in the emails.
 This is ideal for:
 - Running scheduled email exports
 - Batch processing multiple search criteria
 - Automating recurring email retrieval tasks
 - Generating multiple reports at once
+- **Analyzing GitHub repositories from email links (integrated repo analysis)**

 #### Creating a Configuration File